L. Ebony Boulware

-Leigh Ebony Boulware is an American general internist, physician-scientist, and clinical epidemiologist.
-She is the Dean of Wake Forest School of Medicine and chief science officer and vice chief academic officer of Advocate Health.
+L. Ebony Boulware is an American general internist, physician-scientist, and clinical epidemiologist.
+She is the Dean of Wake Forest University School of Medicine and Chief Academic Officer of Advocate Health.
 Boulware formerly served as the Nanaline Duke Distinguished Professor of Medicine and director of the Clinical and Translational Science Institute at the Duke University School of Medicine.

 Early life and education

 Boulware completed her Bachelor of Arts degree from Vassar College in 1991, where she also competed on their field hockey and women's basketball team.
 During her tenure at the school, she was named second team regional all-American, second team all-state, a recipient of the New York Scholar-Athlete Award, and a member of the National Academic Squad.
 As a senior in 1991, Boulware was named the Female Senior Athlete of the Year.

 Upon graduating, Boulware earned her medical degree at Duke University in 1995 and her Master's degree in public health at Johns Hopkins Bloomberg School of Public Health.
 Following her medical degree, Boulware completed her residency and fellowship at the University of Maryland School of Medicine.